citp/privacy-policy-historical/t/tr/tre/trepup.com.md

-> *The following text is extracted and transformed from the trepup.com privacy policy that was archived on 2016-06-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160620035906id_/http%3A//www.trepup.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the trepup.com privacy policy that was archived on 2016-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161201133114id_/http%3A//www.trepup.com/privacy) for the most accurate reproduction.*

-# Trepup Data Policy
+# Trepup data policy

 Your privacy is important to us and we strive to take reasonable care to protect the information we receive from you.
 We created this policy to tell you about the kind of information we collect from you, how we use it, and what options you have to limit our use of your information.